John Henry North: Career

 At Canning's behest, in March 1824 he was brought into parliament as member for Plympton Erle, a rotten borough in the Earl of Mount Edgcumbe's interest, but at the general election in 1826 the seat was taken back by the Edgcumbe family.

-Left without a seat, in 1826 he renewed his bid for the Dublin University seat and assisted his brother-in-law John Leslie Foster's election to represent Co.
-Louth in June.
+Left without a seat, in 1826 he renewed his bid for the Dublin University seat and assisted his brother-in-law John Leslie Foster's election to represent County Louth in June.

 Throughout this time he had been waiting in the wings for the Dublin University seat, which was still expected to become vacant, now upon the anticipated elevation to the peerage of the incumbent, W. C. Plunket.
 This happened, eventually, in April 1827, but at the election which took place in May, North was beaten into second place by John Wilson Croker.

 However, in July 1827, North was brought back to parliament by Canning as representative for Milborne Port, a small borough under the Marquess of Anglesey's influence.

 At the same time he continued to develop his practice at the Bar, which included representing Anne M'Garahan, (the daughter of a 'low innkeeper') who, in a widely reported case, was alleged to have been seduced by Revd Thomas Maguire, a Catholic priest who was represented by Daniel O'Connell and Richard Sheil.

 After Canning's death, Lord Anglesey joined the Whigs and at the general election of 1830, North was obliged to vacate his seat at Milborne Port.

 In 1830 he stood again for Dublin University where he split the vote and fell to third place.
 At the same time stood as a candidate in Drogheda where he was elected, defeating Daniel O'Connell's son, Maurice, and relying largely on the support of the non-resident freemen of the borough.

 On the eve of the poll for Dublin University he was appointed Judge of the Admiralty in Ireland, following the removal from office of the previous incumbent, Sir Jonah Barrington.

 In parliament he supported Catholic emancipation but abhorred the proposed Reform Bill which he saw as a revolutionary measure.

 He died while the Reform Bill was still going through the House of Commons, on 29 September 1831 and is buried in St Mary's Church, Harrow-on-the-Hill where a memorial (attributed to Humphrey Hopper) bears the inscription: